-Assignments: There will be roughly one assignment every two weeks.
-The assignments will be posted on BrightSpace and they will generally be due two weeks after their distribution (or as announced in class).
-Assignments will be collected at the beginning of the lecture.
+- 1. Hyperfine Structure-The Most Important Line in the Universe - 2.
+From Discrete to Continuous: The Alpha Decay and the Age of the Earth - 3. α, β, γ : Nuclear Transmutations, the Sun and the Best Energy Source we have the lecture.
 Late assignments will not be accepted without a valid reason such as documented severe illness.
 You may discuss the assignment problems with other students in this course however, the work you turn in must be your own.
-Feel free to consult me when you have questions (either during office hours or by setting up an appointment).
+Feel free to consult the instructors and/or teaching assistants when you have questions (either during office hours or by setting up an appointment).
 The assignments are a critical part of the course and working through the problems by yourselves is essential to absorb the material.
 Your solutions should be thorough, self-contained and logical, with all steps properly motivated and explained.
 If not typed, the assignments must be deemed legible by the marker.